 The three groupings offer different interpretations of still life, creating a picture of everyday suburban life that while familiar, is reduced to artificiality.

-Joanna Lamb is considered to be one of Australia’s most collectible artists and is presented in partnership with Sullivan + Strumpf, Sydney.
+Joanna Lamb' s highly collectible work is presented in partnership with Sullivan + Strumpf, Sydney.